ejnnr/ejnnr.github.io/content/authors/erik/_index.md

-I'm currently working on my Master's thesis with the [Center for Human-Compatible AI](https://humancompatible.ai/) on the sample complexity of reward learning.
+I'm currently working on my Master's thesis with the [Center for Human-Compatible AI](https://humancompatible.ai/) on distance measures between reward functions.
 Before that, I have done work on the
 [interpretability of reward models](/publication/reward-preprocessing), [equivariant deep learning](/publication/steerable-pdos),